Estevan Florial Preview, Player Props: Yankees vs. Royals

-Estevan Florial -- batting .303 with three doubles, a triple, three walks and five RBI in his past 10 games -- will be in action for the New York Yankees versus the Kansas City Royals, with Jordan Lyles on the mound, on September 29 at 8:10 PM ET.
+After hitting .273 with three doubles, a triple, two walks and three RBI in his past 10 games, Estevan Florial and the New York Yankees face the Kansas City Royals (who will start Steven Cruz) at 7:10 PM ET on Saturday.

+He had a hitless performance in his last game (0-for-4) against the Royals.

 Sportsbook Promo Codes